 If you don’t have an Appdome account, click here to create an account.

-Select the Fuse Tab.
+Select the Build Tab.
 Note: a blue underline will appear showing the step is active.

-Beneath the Fuse Tab, Select Security.
+Beneath the Build Tab, Select Security.
 Note: a blue highlight will appear showing the category is active.

 - Click to Open TOTALCode™ Obfuscation